meeDamian/fat/README.md

 Open `http://localhost:4444` in your browser and:
 1. Enter your question
-2. Select number of rounds (3-10, default 3)
+2. Select number of rounds (3-10, default 3) using the slider
+3. Optionally switch model variants using the dropdowns on each card
-3. Click "Ask" to start the collaboration
+4. Click "Launch Discussion" to start the collaboration
-4. Watch real-time updates as models discuss and refine answers
+5. Watch real-time updates as models discuss and refine answers
-5. See the final winner selected by democratic vote
+6. See gold/silver/bronze medals awarded by democratic vote
+7. Review agent discussions after ranking completes
+8. Static HTML snapshot automatically saved to `answers/{timestamp}/`

 ### Run Tests